 Designed with input from the local community, here’s a first glimpse of the design for the planned foreshore transformation at Golden Bay.
 Click on the link below to see more images of the future foreshore park and the video flythrough.

-Your future 2G public open space is currently under construction, due for completion before Christmas.
-It will be home to a grassed area and shade structure, perfect for afternoon picnics, and fitness equipment for you to enjoy.
+Your brand new Stage 2G public open space is now open!
+It is home to a grassed area and shade structure, perfect for afternoon picnics, along with fitness equipment and soccer goals for you to enjoy.

 Colour Block Park